 The tax currently payable is based on taxable profit for the year.
 Taxable profit differs from profit as reported in the profit and loss statement because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are not taxable or tax deductible.
-The group's liability for current tax is calculated using tax rates (and tax laws) that have been enacted by the balance sheet date.
+The group's liability for current tax is calculated using tax rates (and tax laws) that have been enacted in the countries in which the company and its subsidiaries operate by the balance sheet date.